NonlinearMusings/WayCoolSql/tvf_Reverse64.md

 Need a way to quickly insert rows into a table while minimizing pagelatch-ex contention?
-This function reverses (or mirrors) a 64-bit bigint thereby distributing inserts across the table, no table partitioning required!
+This function reverses (or mirrors) a 64-bit bigint thereby distributing inserts around the table, no table partitioning required!

 H/T to Rick and his [Bit reversion](https://dangerousdba.blogspot.com/2011/10/bit-reversion.html) blog entry for the idea and explaination.
 I've simply T-SQL-ized it.
 (Yes, I just made that word up.)